 Paccheri with porcini, speck and pistachio!

 Whilst on holiday in Sicily recently, I came home with a number of culinary goodies and types of pasta.
 One of the types of pasta was a wonderful artisan paccheri, which actually looked quite different to the dried paccheri I have bought in the past here in Veneto.
 Paccheri pasta, which is said to have originated in Campania, is very popular in Southern Italy.

 So, I was looking for a Sicilian recipe to use my paccheri and pistachios when my hubby came home with some fresh porcini mushrooms.
 My hubby, Salvatore, is a doctor with a practice in a country town near to where we live.
-His patients often bring him food as gifts.
-We get given eggs, homemade cakes and bread, cheeses and various fruit and vegetables.
-This time it was fresh porcini, as it’s now porcini season and this king of mushrooms can be found in the woods in our area.
+His patients often bring him food as gifts.They give us eggs, homemade cakes and bread, cheeses and various homegrown fruit and vegetables.
+This time it was fresh porcini, as it’s now porcini season.
+In fact, this king of mushrooms can be found in the woods in our area.
 Porcini are also found in Sicily on the slopes of Mount Etna and in the Nebrodi mountains.

 My recipe search brought me to this recipe for paccheri with porcini, speck and pistachios.
 Although speck ( a kind of bacon produced in Northern Italy) isn’t traditionally Sicilian, this dish was on the menu of a restaurant in Cefalu, Sicily.
 Perfect I thought, and perfect it was.

 (see the recipe on page 2.
 Just scroll down and click 2)